karimamunaff/apple-silicon-pytorch/README.md

 - M1 MAX 32 core
 - 2TB SSD

 Both Macbook Pro and Mac Studio performed at the same speed around 260-270 images per second BUT the macbook pro was heating up to 99C and the fans went up >6000 RPM and the noise was audible.
 The bottom of the macbook pro was quite hot, even the keyboard was getting warmer.
 The battery was draining fast too.
+Similar results with or without plugged in.

 The Mac studio on the other hand barely reached 57C and the fan never crossed 1500 RPM, hence the machine was super silent.